johnkord/sendie/docs/design-doc.md

     int ConnectedPeerPairs = 0,
     int MaxPeers = 10,
-    bool IsLocked = false,              // Host can lock to prevent new joins string?
+    bool IsLocked = false,              // Host can lock to prevent new joins bool IsHostOnlySending = false,     // Host can restrict file sending to self only string?
 CreatorConnectionId = null  // Connection ID of session host );